Alexandre Yersin: Discovery of the Plague Bacteria

-The first case discovered in Hong Hong was by Scottish doctor James Alfred Lowson, acting superintendent of the Government Civil Hospital, on 8 May 1894.
+The first case discovered in Hong Kong was by Scottish doctor James Alfred Lowson, acting superintendent of the Government Civil Hospital, on 8 May 1894.
 The patient, named "A. Hung", was a ward boy, presumably working in the Government Civil Hospital.
 "A. Hung" died 5 days later.
 On 10 May 1894, the city was declared an infected port.

 The Japanese government sent Kitasato Shibasaburō, a bacteriologist, to investigate the plague.
 On 5 June, Kitasato departed Yokohama on SS City of Rio de Janeiro with a team of 5, arriving in Hong Kong on 12 June.
 On 14 June, Kitasato discovered that the bacillus, now known as Yersinia pestis, was the direct cause of the plague.
 However, he was doubtful of its significance as the autopsy was done 11 hours after death.
 His finding was reported by Lowson, who had supported Kitasato's work, to The Lancet.
 His report was published a week later, on 25 August.

-Just three days after Kitssato's arrival, Yersin arrived alone in Hong Kong on 15 June.
+Just three days after Kitasato's arrival, Yersin arrived alone in Hong Kong on 15 June.
 Yersin had travelled alone from French Indochina, carrying in his baggage a microscope, sterilizer, and culture supplies.
 He was sent there to investigate the outbreak by the government of France.
 Unlike Kitasato, Lowson did not offer Yersin support, as Lowson considered France to be a colonial competitor to Great Britain in East Asia.
 At the hospital, Yersin would find all the cadavers reserved for Kitasato.

 Yersin was able to obtain specimens after bribing English sailors responsible for disposing of the bodies of plague victims.
 Yersin discovered the bacillus on 23 June.
 Even though Kitasato made the earlier discovery, Kitasato's description lacked precision, and the report was riddled with doubts and confusion.

 The two rivals were introduced, but they exchanged little information in their common language of German.
 The story was related that, at a meeting of the two during an autopsy that Kitasato was conducting, Yersin was surprised to observe that Kitasato was examining blood rather than buboes.
 Yersin relayed the suggestion via an intermediary that buboes should be examined too, with the result that Kitasato subsequently examined buboes.
 Both men found bacteria that they designated as the cause of the disease.